Richardaeld/cola-vending-machine/README.md

 # Bugs and Other Problems
 ## Bugs
 ### API
 + When a user tries to create a login with a existing username PostgreSQL does not return a error number.
+So the user visible error is a 500.
     + Caused by:
         + PostgreSQL's normal functions.
     + Fix:
-        + PostgreSQL returns a undefined instead of a number so an additional error catch was added to run on a undefined error and tells the user that they need to delect a different username.
+        + PostgreSQL returns a undefined instead of a error number so an additional error catch was added to catch a undefined error.
+Then it tells the user that they need to select a different username.
     + Thought(s):
         + Given more time this should be more accurately handled with determining why PostgreSQL isnt giving an error code; or find a more certain way of detecting a unique key error.